MoAngwenyi/PortfolioProjects/EdTech Course Performance & Revenue Analysis/README.md

 - Project Management generates the highest revenue ($32,400) but has a lower completion rate (54.6%), suggesting strong monetization but moderate learner engagement, while Data Warehousing, with slightly lower revenue ($28,000) but a high completion rate (72.3%), indicates better learner satisfaction and potential for growth through upselling or increased promotion.

 ---
-## 📈 Key Takeaways
+## 📈 Recommendations
-- Business category = most enrollments, but not the top in revenue.
+- Monetize high-completion courses more aggressively.
+Data Warehousing has a high completion rate (72.3%) but lower revenue than PM.
-- Tech category = fewer enrollments but higher revenue per student.
+- Use BI tools as bundles, not standalone products.
+Tableau and Power BI have decent enrollments but lowest revenue.
-- Seasonal trends suggest marketing opportunities during mid-year peaks.
+- Align marketing with seasonal enrollment spikes.
+Enrollment peaks from August–December.
+MoM spikes followed by sharp drop-offs.
-- Engagement challenge: completion rates significantly lag behind enrollments.
+- Improve completion for high-revenue but low-completion courses.
+Project Management has the highest revenue but relatively low completion (54.6%).
+High drop-offs after enrollment spikes.

 ---
 ## 🛠️ Tech Stack